harzjunior/sql_book-db/README.md

 ## About

-The Book List Management System is a web application that allows users to manage a list of books.
+The Book List Management System is a web application that enables users to manage a list of books.
 Users can view the existing book list, add new books, and experience a streamlined user interface.
-Additionally, the system supports user authentication, allowing users to create accounts, log in, and manage their book lists securely.
+The system supports user authentication, allowing users to create accounts, log in, and manage their book lists securely.

 ## Requirements

 To run this project, ensure you have the following:

-- Node.js installed on your machine.
+- Node.js (v14.0.0 or higher) installed on your machine.
 - MySQL installed on your machine with the necessary database (`book_db`) and table (`books`) created.

 ## Technologies Used